anoam/payments_mock/README.md

 - I haven't introduced services for simple cases.
 I.e. for accepting payments invariant is provided by the domain.
 And all what could be extracted to service is calling `save!`.
 - I've used Bearer token for authentication via API.
 The token can be obained via `POST /sign_in.json`.
 - For background job I've used [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) just as a lightweight solution that doesn't require extra tools (i.e. redis) to run.
 Normaly I'd prefer [sidekiq-scheduler](https://github.com/moove-it/sidekiq-scheduler) or [whenever](https://github.com/javan/whenever).
+- Run `rake merchants:import[path/to/file.csv]` to run import.
+See `merchants-example.csv` for format.